 Falmouth acknowledges the key role of other providers, industry and third sector organisations in contributing to the access agenda, through partnerships that maximise use of resources, and help to ensure impartiality and provide equitable opportunities to access higher education (Moore et al, 2013).

-Over the life of this Plan, and beyond, Falmouth's intention is to build on existing relationships and to target, identify and engage with a range of stakeholders, including schools, colleges, HE networks and third sector organisations, NCOP/ Outreach Hubs, employers and other relevant stakeholders.
-Renewed targeting and focus on target groups under this Plan will explore where external delivery partnerships would add value with regards to broadening (targeted) reach; filling specialist capacity or service gaps; and, increasing efficiency.
+Over the life of this Plan, and beyond, Falmouth's intention is to build on existing relationships and to target, identify and engage with a range of stakeholders, including schools, colleges, HE networks and third sector organisations, UniConnect consortiums, other provider outreach teams, employers and other relevant stakeholders.
+Renewed targeting and focus on target groups under this Plan will explore where external delivery partnerships would add value with regards to broadening (targeted) reach; filling specialist capacity or service gaps; and increasing efficiency.

-As a core member of the Next Steps South West (NSSW) NCOP Consortium, Falmouth University is collaborating both strategically and operationally with other HE providers in Devon, Cornwall and Somerset.
-The NCOP Outreach Hub expansion in Phase 2 will facilitate relationship-building with a broader range of regional stakeholders, employers and third sector organisations e.g. the HotSW and CloS Careers Hubs, the Enterprise Advisor Network and local councils, which will enable Falmouth University to capitalise on NSSW-forged relationships to develop broader, partner-led WP activity.
-Advances in the development of outreach evaluation theory and practice, established through NSSW and shared with the consortium, will promote institutional progress in this field.
-Phase 2 of NSSW provides a flexible operational model offering partners the opportunity to match fund NCOP partner-led projects with institutional APP funding.
+As a core member of the Next Steps South West (NSSW) UniConnect Consortium, Falmouth University is collaborating both strategically and operationally with other HE providers in Devon, Cornwall and Somerset.
+The UniConnect expansion in Phase 2 has facilitated relationship-building with a broader range of regional stakeholders, employers and third sector organisations e.g. the HotSW and CloS Careers Hubs, the Enterprise Advisor Network and local councils, which has enabled Falmouth University to capitalise on NSSW-forged relationships, to develop broader partner-led widening participation activity.
+Advances in the development of outreach evaluation theory and practice, established through NSSW and shared with the consortium, have promoted institutional progress in this field.
+Phase 2 of NSSW provides a flexible operational model offering partners the opportunity to match fund UniConnect partner-led projects with institutional APP funding.
 This supports outreach delivery beyond the immediate remit of NSSW.
 The Next Steps South West provision for target groups complements Falmouth's broader outreach work.
-For example, through sharing best practice, avoiding duplication, enabling specialisation from a wider pool of providers, allowing a broader representation of partners at a larger number of events, and pooling resources, partners are able to make best use of resources for targeting under-represented groups in and develop a shared understanding of our local participation context, including specific barriers, challenges and enablers or opportunities to leverage.
+For example, through sharing best practice; avoiding duplication; enabling specialisation from a wider pool of providers; allowing a broader representation of partners at a larger number of events; and pooling resources; partners are able to make best use of resources for targeting underrepresented groups and develop a shared understanding of our local participation context, including specific barriers/challenges/enablers/opportunities to leverage.